pedrogonzalezj/kcomplementaries/README.md

 ### Requirements
 + java 8
 + maven 3
+### Big O time and Space Complexity
++ Time complexity is O(n) lineal where n is 2 times the input length
++ Space complexity is O(n) increases linearly by input size

 ### How to build the app
 + Go to app root directory and execute:
 ```